ShapatinAA/Etl-Module/README.md

 ## Result checking

-All results from running commands from previous sections can bee seen in file `weather_result.csv` or in `weather.weather_aggregated_data` table in `postgres` database of PostgreSQL.
+All results from running commands from previous sections can bee seen in file `result/weather_result.csv` or in `weather.weather_aggregated_data` table in `postgres` database of PostgreSQL.